 This database generates various ‘reports’, that is, selections of information about happiness presented in an easy to overview way.
 Reports can be downloaded as a file and printed on paper.
 They can be cited as separate publications.

 These reports present an overview of all findings in a particular nation, such as France.
-The reports give an overview of level and trend of happiness in the nation and provide links to all distributional findings and correlational findings are listed.
-The full detail of these findings is accessible using links
+The reports give an overview of level and trend of happiness in the nation and provide links to all distributional findings and correlational findings.

 Rank reports of Happiness in Nations